himasheth/himasheth/README.md

 {
   "name" : "Hima Sheth",
   "school" : "university of waterloo",
-  "program" : "computer science co-op"
+  "program" : "computer science co-op",
-  "year" : "first year"
+  "year" : "first year",
-  "goal" : "to create software that will change the world", }
+  "goal" : "to create software that will change the world" }
 ```